Skip Ribbon Commands

 Allocation of a VASS identity

-A school may enter a partnership with an RTO to deliver VET to VCE and VPC students.
-An agreement between a school and an RTO may enable a school to deliver components of the VET qualification or a whole qualification.
-Schools may contract an RTO to deliver the whole qualification.
-Details of partnerships are available through the Department of Education’s Student resource package — targeted initiatives page.
+An agreement between a school and an RTO enables a school to deliver components of the VET course or the whole course.
+Schools may contract an RTO to deliver the whole course.
+The RTO is responsible for delivering, assessing and issuing qualifications for the courses that it delivers.
+Details of partnerships are available through the Department of Education’s Student resource package – targeted initiatives webpage.

 Communication from the VCAA to school staff

-• relevant accredited VCE study designs
+• current versions of the relevant accredited VCE study designs

 • relevant VCE Support materials, Advice for teachers and Assessment handbook publications